flycheck/flycheck/README.md

 - [Steve Purcell][purcell] implemented many checkers, contributed important ideas to the design of the checker API and engaged in worthwhile discussion to shape this project.
+- [Yannick Roehlly][yannick1974] added support for PEP8 naming errors to the Flake8 syntax checker.

 License